George Pierce Park: Amenities

 This park offers a plethora of amenities and they are generally open from 9am to 8pm, except for Saturdays and Sundays.
 Amenities include 304 acres, Prime Timers Pointe, community recreation center, Gwinnett Senior Learning Center, outdoor basketball courts, playground, five soccer fields, football/multi-purpose field, seven youth baseball/softball fields, two adult softball fields, pavilions, public restrooms, 2.6-mile paved multi-purpose trail, 1.2-mile soft surface trail, grills and a pond.

 In 2016, Commissioners approved a $3.2 million contract to build an 18,212-square-foot gymnasium at the park.
 The gymnasium will be built as an extension of the park’s Community Recreation Center and feature a full-sized basketball court and an elevated indoor track.
-The goal of this addition to the park was to enhance the park goers experience as well as create more outlets for activity in Suwanee, Georgia.
+The goal of this addition to the park was to enhance the parkgoers' experience as well as create more outlets for activity in Suwanee, Georgia.

 Youth Sports

 Baseball & Softball

 North Gwinnett Baseball Softball Association is a 501(c)(3) tax-exempt non-profit organization managing the recreational, travel baseball and softball programs out of George Pierce Park.
-The organization serves youth players ages 4-18 in the North Gwinnett area.
+The organization serves youth players ages 4–18 in the North Gwinnett area.